SEND Further Information and Frequently Asked Questions

 What support will there be for my child’s overall well-being?

 Harehills Primary School prides itself on having a caring and supportive ethos.
-We have an inclusion team which includes: Janet Haywood (Inclusion Team Leader), Azhar Ali (Integrated Services Manager Attendance and Admissions), Wendy Lister (Nurture Lead), Julie Drysdale (Family Support Mentor and Learning Mentor for EYFS), Kaniza Liaqat (Parent Support Worker), Joan Cox (Learning Mentor Yrs 1/2), Julie Thompson (Lead Learning Mentor Yrs 3/4 and 5/6) and Christine Somers (Learning Mentor Yrs 5/6)
+We have an inclusion team which includes: Janet Haywood (Pastoral Care and Safeguarding Lead), Azhar Ali (Attendance and Admissions Manager), Wendy Lister (The Willows Lead), Julie Drysdale (Family Support Mentor and Learning Mentor for EYFS), Kaniza Liaqat (Family Support Worker), Joan Cox (Learning Mentor Yrs 1/2), Julie Thompson (Senior Learning Mentor Yrs 1/2) and Christine Somers (Learning Mentor Yrs 3/4) and Joan Cox (Learning Mentor Yrs 5/6)

 We work in partnership with many agencies and have parent support workers who ensure cluster support is available for families who may need additional support.
 Members of this team are also trained in the EHP process.